neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 Security context
 ----------------

-The security context (``TYPO3\Flow\Security\Context``) is initialized as soon as an HTTP request is being dispatched.
+The :abbr:`Security Context (\\TYPO3\\Flow\\Security\\Context)` is initialized as soon as an HTTP request is being dispatched.
 It lies in session scope and holds context data like the current authentication status.
 That means, if you need data related to security, the security context (you can get it easily with dependency injection) will be your main information source.
 The details of the context's data will be described in the next chapters.

 Authentication
 ==============